moflo/nextjs-firebase-now-guide/README.md

   image: `${
     process.env.ASSETS
   }/guides/deploying-next-firebase-with-now/deploying-next-firebase-with-now.png`,
-  editUrl: 'pages/guides/deploying-next-and-mysql-with-now.mdx',
+  editUrl: 'pages/guides/deploying-next-firebase-with-now.mdx',
   lastEdited: '2019-04-27T21:46:17.000Z'
 }

 In this guide, we will walk you through creating and [deploying](/docs/v2/deployments/basics/) a [Next.js](https://nextjs.org/) app with the most popular open source database in the world, [MySQL](https://www.mysql.com/), on [ZEIT Now](/docs/v2).

 [Next.js](https://nextjs.org/) from [ZEIT](https://zeit.co) is a production-ready framework that can help you create fast React applications.
-By using it along with MySQL, you can create a fast, modern web app that interacts with customer data in a performant manner.
+By using it along with Firebase, you can create a fast, modern web app that interacts with customer data in a performant manner.

 We demonstrate the set up via an [example app](https://next-mysql.now.sh), that displays a paginated, gallery view of robot profiles, with individual profiles just a click away.
 The finished app can be found at <https://next-mysql.now.sh>.

 <Image
   src={`${
     process.env.ASSETS
-  }/guides/deploying-next-mysql-with-now/deploying-next-mysql-with-now.png`}
+  }/guides/deploying-next-mysql-with-now/deploying-next-firebase-with-now.png`}
   width={650}
   height={380}
   oversize